TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Linux/SettingUpTypo3ManuallyLinux.rst

    sudo a2enmod deflate rewrite headers mime expires

 .. note::
-   to allow override with .htaccess files for yout typo3 base directory change AllowOverride None to ALL https://httpd.apache.org/docs/2.4/en/mod/core.html#allowoverride
+   to allow override with .htaccess files for your typo3 base directory change AllowOverride from None to ALL https://httpd.apache.org/docs/2.4/en/mod/core.html#allowoverride

 PHP